 And while everyone relaxed because Nicola had it covered, they took control of the Party of Independence and they removed the foundations of the movement.

 Any popular demonstration for independence that wasn’t sanctioned by the Party, was denigrated and sneered at with politicians complaining that it gave independence a bad name.

 They gave the SNP a new constitution that hollowed out party democracy and ensured their control.

 They promised us another independence referendum was imminent and any criticism or questioning of the Party would jeopardise our chances.
 We should ‘keep our eyes on the prize’, we could deal with any worries after independence.

 They worked to divide the united movement, to splinter it, and have us turn on each other.

 Alex Salmond was the leader they most feared, he had taken the party from the wilderness to dominance and won us our 2014 chance.
 They accused him of awful crimes and hoped to have him jailed as a sex offender.
-First Minister Sturgeon was their creature and she did as she was bid.
+Nicola was their creature and she did as she was bid.